SeaRose FPSO

 SeaRose FPSO is a floating production, storage and offloading vessel primarily located in the White Rose oil and gas field, approximately 350 km east-southeast off the coast of Newfoundland, Canada in the North Atlantic Ocean.
 The White Rose field is currently operated by Cenovus Energy (as of 2021, after its acquisition of Husky Energy), with a 60% ownership interest.
-Suncor Energy owns a 35% interest and Nalcor owning the remaining 5%.
+Suncor Energy owns a 35% interest, and Nalcor the remaining 5%.

 SeaRose is approximately 50 km east of the successful Hibernia field and the more recent Terra Nova field.
 All three fields are in the Jeanne d'Arc Basin on the eastern edge of the famous Grand Banks fishing territory.

 SeaRose made her way from the Samsung Heavy Industries shipyard in Geoje South Korea to Marystown, Newfoundland, for final preparation, in April 2004; a 14000 nmi trip that took two months.
 In August 2005 she left Marystown for her work duty at Cenovus Energy's White Rose oil field.

 In January 2018, the C-NLOPB suspended White Rose operations because of Husky's failure to disconnect when an iceberg approached, contrary to Husky's ice management plan.

 In June 2024, SeaRose has undergone refit in drydock at the Harland & Wolff shipyard in Belfast as part of a life extension program, ending in October of the same year.

 The ship has since returned to its laydown area near the White Rose field, off the coast of Newfoundland and Labrador, and was reconnected to the infrastructure.